Deep Learning Closure of the Navier-Stokes Equations for Transition-Continuum Flows: Machine Learning Closure

 Optimization of standard \emph{a priori} DL closures is constrained to use objective (loss) functions that are explicit functions of the neural network.
 For example, if one wished to model the viscosity $\mu$ with a neural network $f(z;\theta)$, then it would be sufficient to minimize the objective function

 where $\mu^e$ is trusted data (usually obtained from DNS), and $z(x)$ are the input variables.
 To select $\theta$ using gradient-descent optimization, one needs to compute the gradient

-where $\nabla_{\theta} f(z(x); \theta)$ may be evaluated using AD over the neural-network structure, which is standard functionality in DL software libraries.
-However, optimization using \eqref{eq:loss_apriori} is problematic when data for the exact terms being modeled ($\mu^e$) are not available---for example, when only experimental or higher-order simulation data (e.g., from DSMC) are available---or when the target quantity is not known or accurately estimable from the available data.
-Furthermore, this optimization takes place offline, without solving the governing PDEs, so at best is only indirectly PDE-constrained by the target DNS data.
+where $\nabla_{\theta} f(z(x); \theta)$ may be evaluated using AD over the neural network, which is standard functionality in DL software libraries.
+However, optimization using \eqref{eq:loss_apriori} is problematic when data for the exact closure term ($\mu^e$) are not available---for example, when using experimental or higher-order simulation data (e.g., DSMC)---or when the target quantity is not known or accurately estimable from the available data.
+Furthermore, this optimization takes place offline, without solving the governing PDEs, so at best is only indirectly PDE-constrained by the target data.

 The embedded DL approach addresses these shortcomings by introducing an online optimization algorithm~\cite{sirignano2021pdeconstrained,SirignanoOnlineAdjoint}, which enables arbitrarily defined objective functions.
 For the application to nonequilibrium flows, we construct an objective function using the mismatch between the computed primitive variables $\bu_p=[\rho,u,T]^\top$ and target data obtained from DSMC solutions of the distribution function.
 Using an objective function constructed of primitive variables $\bu_p$ rather that conserved variables $\bU$ resulted in better convergence and lower losses.
 In general, the target data may be known from DNS, experiments, and/or higher-order simulations.
 The loss function in terms of the primitive variables is